 — Hannah Arendt, The Origins of Totalitarianism

 Meanwhile Harari’s function is to lay it on the line for us, without much in the way of intellectual frills.
 Arendt argues that totalitarian systems never generate any original doctrine, drawing instead on what is already out there in society — and to that degree, as Catherine Austen Fitts has said, “It’s not ‘them’.
 It’s us.”
 The totalitarian movement will use what is worst in us to build its utopia, and what is worst in us is our apathy, our atomisation, our credulous fearfulness, our feelings of insignificance and helplessness, our moral cowardice and lack of compassion, and the miserable fear of death that haunts the mechanistic-materialist model.
 The rebellion must be philosophical, drawing on the deepest roots of human courage.
 It’s worth remembering that no society devoid of spiritual beliefs ever won a war in the history of humanity.
-Faith in an ultimate reality does confer a certain advantage.
+Faith in an ultimate reality does confer a certain advantage in battle.
 But we can leave the argument over the human soul for another time.
 Let’s start by proving to ourselves that whether or not Free Will still exists, Free Won’t most certainly does.

 “Their faith in human omnipotence, their conviction that everything can be done through organization, carries them into experiments which human imagination may have outlined but human activity certainly never realized.
 Their hideous discoveries in the realm of the possible are inspired by an ideological scientificality which has proved to be less controlled by reason and less willing to recognise factuality than the wildest fantasies of prescientific and prephilosophical speculation.
 They establish the secret society which now no longer operates in broad daylight, the society of the secret police or the political soldier or the ideologically trained fighter, in order to be able to carry out the obscene experimental inquiry into what is possible.”
 (Arendt, The Origins of Totalitarianism)